 The best way to get though this difficult time is to start a daily practice of the Self-Directed Attention Exercise.
-Our purpose with this exercise is to cultivate the most useful skill that will help you develop self-reliance during the difficult period that follows the collapse of the context of fear that shaped every aspect and psychological mechanism of your mind.
+Our purpose with this exercise is to cultivate a very useful skill that will help you develop self-reliance during the difficult period that follows the collapse of the context of fear that shaped every aspect and psychological mechanism of your mind.

-The most effective way to develop self-reliance is the training of your ability to direct and focus attention at will.
+The most effective way to develop self-reliance is the training of your ability to direct and focus your attention at will.
 This exercise will strengthen your ability to focus attention on a single object, ignoring everything else that may be present in your mind, as a means to develop a natural skillfulness in the intelligent use of this power.

-Do this exercise for about ten minutes at a time.
+Do this exercise for about 10 minutes at a time.
 Set an alarm clock so you will know when the time is over.

-Just sit quietly and begin paying attention to your breath as it goes in and out of your body.
-Make no attempt or effort to control or monitor the way the breathing is happening.
-Just watch the sensation of the breath as it passes through your nostrils on its way in and out of the body.
-You will notice that the sensation is cool as it passes through the nostrils coming into the body and warm on its way out of the body.
+Sit down, close your eyes, and just focus on the sensation of the air as it goes out of your nose.
+Spend 10 minutes just trying to feel that sensation.
+You may notice that the sensation is cooler as it passes through the nostrils coming into the body and warmer on its way out of the body.
 It is that feeling, that sensation in your nostrils that you will pay attention to and focus on.

 Next time, try counting the out-breaths.
 Try to create a tight focus on the sensation of the breath coming in and out of the nose.
-With every outbreath, count mentally: one, two, three...
-The first outbreath is one, the second outbreath is two, and so forth.
+With every outbreath, count mentally: 1, 2, 3...
+The first outbreath is 1, the second outbreath is 2, and so forth.
 Until you get to 10.
 When you get to 10, start over from 1.

-Should it happen that during the counting you find that your attention has been distracted and you are paying attention to something other than the sensation of your breath—a physical sensation, a train of thought, a sound, an itch, or something crossing your field of vision—simply say to yourself silently, inwardly: Distracted.
-Then move your attention back to the breath and start counting again from one.
-If you get to ten, start over again from one.
+Should it happen that during the counting of the breath you find that your attention has been distracted and you are paying attention to something other than the sensation of your breath—a physical sensation, a train of thought, a sound, an itch, or something crossing your field of vision—simply move your attention back to the breath and start counting again from 1.
+And if you get to 10, start over again from 1.

-If you find yourself counting up to very high numbers without being distracted, pay closer attention.
+And if you find yourself counting up to very high numbers without being distracted, pay closer attention.
 It is very easy to get on automatic pilot and keep count even though your attention is divided.
 Pay attention.
 Do not be discouraged.
+Persist.

 To benefit fully from this exercise, you must first look at yourself.
-You can look at yourself right now.
+Follow the instructions here.